endplay/omniplay/README.md

 ## Record and replay

-After each reboot, you need to load the Omniplay kernel module and do some setup work:
+After each reboot, you need to load the Omniplay kernel module and do some setup work.

-Two methods:
-Preferred:
+Preferred method:

     $ $OMNIPLAY_DIR/scripts/insert_spec.sh

-Basic
+Basic method:

     $ cd $OMNIPLAY_DIR/test
     $ ./setup.sh